Wonton Soup

 Nutrition

-Provides high-quality protein from pork and prawns with moderate carbohydrates from wrappers and contains beneficial nutrients from ginger and garlic.
+Provides moderate protein from pork and prawns with carbohydrates from wrappers and noodles, relatively high in sodium from soy sauce and broth

 Saturated Fat 0 g